NoniTomo/NestJournal-server/README.md

 # WebJournal

-This is a server application for a web client implementing a personal records management service.
+This is a server application that implements the personal notes management service.

 The code of the client part of the application is in the [NestJournal-client](https://github.com/NoniTomo/NestJournal-client) repository.

 ## Project Setup